Light rail in North America: Ottawa

-With the construction of the Confederation Line, the O-Train brand has been extended to both rail transit services and the diesel line has been renamed as the Trillium Line.
-The Trillium Line is an 8 km diesel light rail line running north to south from Bayview Station to Greenboro Station connecting with a transitway at each terminus.
+With the construction of Line 1, the O-Train brand has been extended to both rail transit services and the diesel line has been renamed as the Line 2.
+O-Train Line 2 is an 8 km diesel light rail line running north to south from Bayview Station to Greenboro Station connecting with a transitway at each terminus.
 There are three passing sidings along the single-track line.
-The Confederation Line is a light rail line that runs east-west from Blair to Tunney's Pasture connecting to a transitway at each terminus and with the Trillium Line at Bayview.
+Line 1 is a light rail line that runs east-west from Blair to Tunney's Pasture connecting to a transitway at each terminus and with Line 2 at Bayview.
 The line runs both underground and on the surface.
 There is a tunnel downtown with three underground stations.
-As of 2020, the system is in Stage 2 construction to add 24 new stations on the east and west ends of the Confederation Line and to add new stations between existing ones.
-A south expansion on the Trillium Line is also being constructured.
-The Stage 2 project is set to be complete by 2025.
+As of 2020, the system is in Stage 2 construction to add 24 new stations on the east and west ends of Line 1 and to add new stations between existing ones.
+A south expansion on Line 2 was also constructed.
+The Stage 2 project is set to be complete by 2027.